Pfc. Kenneth E. Schoeberle

 remaining men were given passes home.

 and the other members of A Company loaded

 their equipment onto flat cars as they

 prepared for their trip west to California.
 Arriving in San

 and inoculated for duty in the

 Ken became a Prisoner Of War when the Filipino and American forces on Bataan were surrendered to the Japanese on April 9, 1942.
 He took part in the death march and was first held as a prisoner at Camp O'Donnell.
-About ten days after arriving in the camp, Ken went out on a scrap metal detail.
+About ten days after arriving in the camp, Ken went out on a bridge building detail.
 With him on the detail were Col. Ted Wickord, 192nd Tank Battalion Commander, Capt.
 Donald Hanes, Lewis Wallisch, Forrest Teal, Dale Lawton, James Schultz and John Woods.
 The group was taken back to Mariveles at the southern tip of Bataan.